lambdamikel/Busch-2090/README.md

 ## Latest Bombshell News - December 1st 2023

-*The creator of the original Busch Microtronic, **Mr. JÃ¶rg Vallen of Busch** and author of the excellent Microtronic manuals found an important historical document in his archives: [the summary / abstract of his master thesis (Diplomarbeit)!](manuals/joerg-vallen-diplom.pdf)*
+*The creator of the original Busch Microtronic, **Mr. Jörg Vallen of Busch** and author of the excellent Microtronic manuals found an important historical document in his archives: [the summary / abstract of his master thesis (Diplomarbeit)!](manuals/joerg-vallen-diplom.pdf)*